aws-samples/cfn101-workshop/workshop/content/intermediate/templates/policy-as-code-with-guard/_index.md

 In this example, you want to configure your [Amazon S3 bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3-bucket.html) with all [properties](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-s3-bucket.html#aws-resource-s3-bucket-properties) underneath `PublicAccessBlockConfiguration` set to `true` (Boolean).

 Your tasks are:
-1. Append, to the `test-example-bucket.guard.yaml` unit test file content, a new `input` section to validate that a new rule you will create, called `validate_bucket_public_access_block_example`, is expected to pass when you provide test input data containing all `PublicAccessBlockConfiguration` properties set to `true`.
+1. Append, to the `example_bucket_tests.yaml` unit test file content, a new `input` section to validate that a new rule you will create, called `validate_bucket_public_access_block_example`, is expected to pass when you provide test input data containing all `PublicAccessBlockConfiguration` properties set to `true`.
-2. Implement the `validate_bucket_public_access_block_example` rule in the `example-bucket.guard` file.
+2. Implement the `validate_bucket_public_access_block_example` rule in the `example_bucket.guard` file.
 Add a custom message after each clause you will write, in the rule, for each one of the `PublicAccessBlockConfiguration` properties;
 3. Run Guard with the `test` subcommand to run your tests.
 You should see a Test Case #3 section in the unit tests output, with a line such as: `validate_bucket_public_access_block_example: Expected = PASS, Evaluated = PASS` to indicate unit tests for the new rule succeeded.
-3. Update the `example-bucket.yaml` template, and add the relevant `PublicAccessBlockConfiguration` configuration.
+3. Update the `example_bucket.yaml` template, and add the relevant `PublicAccessBlockConfiguration` configuration.
-4. Run Guard with the `validate` subcommand to validate the `example-bucket.yaml` file content against rules you wrote in the `example-bucket.guard` file.
-You should see a line such as `example-bucket.guard/validate_bucket_public_access_block_example    PASS` in the resulting output to indicate validation against your new rule succeeded.
+4. Run Guard with the `validate` subcommand to validate the `example_bucket.yaml` file content against rules you wrote in the `example_bucket.guard` file.
+You should see a line such as `example_bucket.guard/validate_bucket_public_access_block_example    PASS` in the resulting output to indicate validation against your new rule succeeded.

 {{%expand "Need a hint?" %}}